areThereAnyUserNamesLeft/context-practice/readme.md

 I've been passing around contexts in go for about 12 months now and I'm only just realising how they should be used for cancelations and crude identifiers.

-These are some excersises I've done to help get my head around it.
+These are some excersises I've done to help get my head around contexts and what they do.